Naki93/Task-Management-App/README.md

 - **Express.js:** Express provides a minimalist framework for building the backend, enabling rapid development of RESTful APIs and middleware for authentication and authorization.

+### System Requirements Specification

+### Target Users
+- **Anyone:** Anyone that desires to be productive through out the day by creating, editing, deleting and viewing their todos.

+### Functional Requirements
+- User Registration and Authentication
+- Admin Authentication and Role Management
+- Todo creation, editing, and deletion
+- Todo Listing
+- User-friendly interface
+- CRUD operations for daily todos

+### Non-Functional Requirements
+- **Usability:** User interfaces must be user-friendly, ensuring easy navigation and interaction.
+- **Accessibility:** The application should be accessible to users with disabilities in compliance with accessibility standards.